sithmel/sistema/README.md

 A dependency runs a function and provides a value (optionally wrapped in a promise).

-A dependency can depend on others (just one in the example but they can be multiple!):
+A dependency can depend on other dependencies (just one in the example but they can be multiple!):

 ```js
 const usersQuery = new Dependency()